• Skip to primary navigation

 • Place lid on and refrigerate for 8 hours or overnight.

-• Stir in a little extra almond milk to loosen oats up and to get the consistency you like.
+• Stir in a little extra almond milk to loosen oats and achieve the consistency you like.

-• Stir in maple syrup.
+• If needed, stir in maple syrup.
 Start with 1 teaspoon then give it a taste.
 If you need more sweetness then add in the rest.

 • Sprinkle with pecans and salt.
 Enjoy.